superlativeinstruments/manuals.playsuperlative.com/SB01/source-mixer.md

 ![FIGURE 1.7](assets/sb01-source-mixer-bw.svg)
 :::

-The Source Mixer section contains controls to mix together the different waveforms created by the VCO into the timber of your choosing.
+The Source Mixer section contains controls to mix together the different waveforms created by the VCO into the timbre of your choosing.

 The `PULSE` slider controls the amount of pulse waveform that is mixed in.
 The pulse width is configured using the controls in the VCO section.